Aripedia/Aripedia.github.io/rstfiles/coco_fat_bombs.rst

 * 1/4 tsp cinnamon or vanilla bean powder
 * pinch salt (I like pink Himalayan salt)

-   Optional: 20-25 drops Stevia extract (Clear / Coconut) or other healthy low-carb sweetener - you may not need to add any sweetener
+   Optional: 20-25 drops Stevia extract (Clear / Coconut) or other healthy low-carb sweetener - you may not need to add any sweetener.

 .. note::